-5-14.
+5-10.
 Alcoholic beverages and beer.

 - a.
 General.
 The sale, possession and consumption of alcoholic beverages and beer on this installation is governed by the provisions of AR 215-1, Chapter 10. - b.
 Consumption of Alcoholic Beverages.
-Consumption of alcoholic beverages by military personnel on duty is prohibited except where specifically authorized, in accordance with MCoE Regulation 210-65.
+Consumption of alcoholic beverages by military personnel on duty is prohibited except where specifically authorized, in accordance with Fort Moore Regulation 210-65.

-- c.
 Purchase, Possession, Consumption of Alcoholic Beverages.
-All personnel at Fort Benning must be 21 years of age in order to purchase, possess, and/or consume alcoholic beverages on Fort Benning.
+All personnel at Fort Moore must be 21 years of age in order to purchase, possess, and/or consume alcoholic beverages on Fort Moore.
 This is the law of the states of Georgia and Alabama.
 Positive proof of age will be determined prior to sales.
-Bona-fide guests may purchase alcoholic beverages by the drink if they meet the Fort Benning age requirement, but may not purchase in bulk. - d.
+Bona-fide guests may purchase alcoholic beverages by the drink if they meet the Fort Moore age requirement but may not purchase in bulk. - c.
 Prohibitions Against Alcohol.
-The following are prohibitions against alcohol on Fort Benning: - (1) The consumption of alcoholic beverages in all public areas on Fort Benning, unless otherwise authorized or designated by the Commanding General, is prohibited except as allowed herein.
+The following are prohibitions against alcohol on Fort Moore: - (1) The consumption of alcoholic beverages in all public areas on Fort Moore, unless otherwise authorized or designated by the Commanding General, is prohibited except as allowed herein.
 This prohibition does not apply to facilities authorized by law, regulation, the installation commander, or his delegate to sell alcoholic beverages for on-premises consumption.
-Such facilities include Food, Beverage and Entertainment (FB&E), which includes military clubs, authorized concessionaires, concerts, golf, bowling, Kelley Hill Recreation Center, Uchee Creek, Destin Army Recreation Area, Afterhours, Overhang Club, Gator Lounge, special events (Dinner Theaters, 4th of July Celebration, Oktoberfest) and authorized exchange outlets such as cafeterias and snack bars.
+Such facilities include Food, Beverage and Entertainment (FB&E), which includes military clubs, authorized concessionaires, concerts, golf, bowling, Uchee Creek, Destin Army Recreation Area, Overhang Club, Gator Lounge, special events (Dinner Theaters, 4th of July Celebration, Oktoberfest) and authorized exchange outlets such as cafeterias and snack bars.
 Residential houses and the surrounding yards are excluded from this prohibition. - (2) Battalion commanders and above may authorize alcoholic beverages for unit parties, functions, and picnics.
-The authorized commander is responsible for the conduct of all individuals attending such functions and for ensuring that persons under the age of 21 do not drink alcohol. - (3) Battalion commanders and above may request through DFMWR to the Garrison Commander the authority to provide alcoholic beverages to underage Soldiers to foster camaraderie and friendship in a military environment on infrequent, non-routine military occasions when the entire unit, as a group, marks a uniquely military occasion.
-In order for underage Soldiers to drink alcohol at one of these occasions, the event must be held on the installation and commanders are responsible to ensure appropriate controls are in place to prevent endangering Soldiers and the surrounding community. - (4) The use or consumption of alcoholic beverages in a boat or the passenger/driver compartment of any motor vehicle is prohibited.
+The authorized commander is responsible for the conduct of all individuals attending such functions and for ensuring that persons under the age of 21 do not drink alcohol. - (3) The use or consumption of alcoholic beverages in a boat or the passenger/driver compartment of any motor vehicle is prohibited.
 It is prohibited to transport or possess any alcoholic beverages in a boat or the passenger/driver compartments of any motor vehicle when manufacturer's seal has been broken or the bottle, can, or keg has otherwise been opened.
-MCoE Regulation 190-5 and applicable state laws prohibit operating a boat or driving while intoxicated and is punishable under Article 111 of the LICM.
+Fort Moore Regulation 190-5 and applicable state laws prohibit operating a boat or driving while intoxicated and is punishable under Article 111 of the UCMJ.

-5-15.
+5-11.
 Smoking at Outdoor Public Areas.

 - a.
 General.
-To protect the public's health and welfare by reducing exposure of second hand smoke in outdoor public places. - b.
+To protect the public's health and welfare by reducing exposure of secondhand smoke in outdoor public places. - b.
 Smoking.
-Of any kind to include e-cigarettes is prohibited within 50 feet of any public gathering, parade field, dog park, play ground, athletic field/court track and pavilion.
+Of any kind to include e-cigarettes is prohibited within 50 feet of any public gathering, parade field, dog park, playground, athletic field/court track and pavilion.

-5-16.
+5-12.
 Fireworks.

-The introduction, possession, and use of fireworks is prohibited on the Fort Benning Reservation except for authorized military training and for public demonstrations approved by this headquarters.
+The introduction, possession, and use of fireworks is prohibited on the Fort Moore Reservation except for authorized military training and for public demonstrations approved by this headquarters.

-5-17.
+5-13.
 Hunting and fishing.

-MCoE Regulation 200-3 provides information, guidance, and prescribes general policies and procedures concerning hunting and fishing on the Fort Benning Military Reservation.
+Fort Moore Regulation 200-1 provides information, guidance, and prescribes general policies and procedures concerning hunting and fishing on the Fort Moore Military Reservation.

-5-18.
+5-14.
 Restricted areas.